 Medical cover is probably the most important aspect of your travel insurance.
 A study indicated that up to 22 – 64% of travellers fall ill while travelling with up to 8% requiring hospitalisation.
 What level of medical coverage do you get?
 Under what circumstances are you covered for medical treatment?
 What pre-existing conditions exclude from coverage?
 You would need to understand what conditions are covered and what the limits are on your medical expenses.
 These are all important questions that you should ask when you are trying to understand the medical coverage feature of your chosen travel insurance.
 A good provider should be able to provide you with up to £1 million for Europe and £2 million for USA.

 Check that you are covered for all your destinations if you are planning a multiple destination trip.
 If you are planning a single destination holiday, remember to check for coverage in the places that your flight intends to stopover or places that you intend to visit for, even if for one night as part of a group or tour.
 Don’t just assume that you are automatically covered.
 Always look at the exclusion list.
 Some insurers exclude certain countries from their coverage list.
-For example, an insurer might offer Europe coverage, but exclude countries like Switzerland.
+For example, an insurer might offer Europe coverage, but exclude countries like Switzerland or particularly more risk prone activities like trekking or walking holidays, for example a guided Tour Du Mont Blanc.
 On the other hand Turkey and Egypt are included in Europe coverage with some providers.

 Although airlines are improving in their handling of luggage, reports still show that up to 4 in 1000 people still encounter baggage mishaps while travelling.
 Check to see if the limits of your baggage claim can cover what you carry otherwise consider upgrading to a policy with an appropriate baggage coverage.